Techtonique/teller/README.md

 __Source of figure__: James, Gareth, et al. An introduction to statistical learning.
 Vol. 112.
 New York: springer, 2013.
 ![Source: James, Gareth, et al. An introduction to statistical learning.
 Vol. 112.
 New York: springer, 2013.](image1.png)

 We do not want to sacrifice this high accuracy to explainability.
 Hence: __ML explainability__.
-There are a lot of ML explainability tools out there, _in the wild_ (don't take my word for it).
+There are a lot of ML explainability tools out there, _in the wild_.

-The `teller` is a __model-agnostic tool for ML explainability__ - agnostic, as long as  this model possesses methods `fit` and `predict`.
-The `teller`'s philosophy is to rely on [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) to explain ML models predictions: a little increase in model's explanatory variables + a little decrease, and we can obtain approximate sensitivities of its predictions to changes in these explanatory variables.
+The `teller` is a __model-agnostic tool for ML explainability__. _Agnostic_, as long as the input ML model possesses methods `fit` and `predict`, and is applied to tabular data.
+The `teller` relies on:

+- [Finite differences](https://en.wikipedia.org/wiki/Finite_difference) to explain ML models predictions: a little increase in model's explanatory variables + a little decrease, and we can obtain approximate sensitivities of its predictions to changes in these explanatory variables.
+- [Conformal prediction](https://en.wikipedia.org/wiki/Conformal_prediction) (so far, as of october 2022) to obtain prediction intervals for ML methods

 ## Installation